 We also have a key role in supporting partnerships between disabled people, central and local government, communities and support agencies.

-The Office for Disability Issues does not deliver disability support services, or hold funding.
+The Office for Disability Issues does not deliver disability support services, or hold funding for services.

 We are located within the Ministry of Social Development's Social Policy Group.
 This enables us to access corporate support from the Ministry.
 Our administration and overhead costs are minimised through the economies of scale available to us as part of a bigger Ministry.
 Our inclusion within the Social Policy Group means we can ensure the issues and interests of disabled people are considered during the Ministry's strategic policy development.